 2. Unplug or switch off when not in use

 Did you know that a phone or laptop charger is still conducting electricity when it’s left plugged into your switched-on socket?
 This is the case 99% of the time.
 Now, not everything is an electricity vampire.
-Chargers and your smart TV that’s on “standby” continually draw power but stuff like radios and table lamps are totally fine.
+Power strips, chargers and your smart TV that’s on “standby” continually draws power but electronic appliances like radios and table lamps are totally fine.

-Quick fix solution: It’s fine to leave them plugged in, but be absolutely sure that the main power point has been switched off!
+Quick fix solution: It’s fine to leave them plugged in, but be absolutely sure that the main power point has been switched off and unplugged!

 It’s Malaysia.
+It’s the land of eternal summer.
 It’s hot.
 All.
 Year.
 Round.
-So it’s completely understandable that air-cons are kept on for obscenely long hours!
+So it’s completely understandable that air-conds are kept on for obscenely long hours!
 But do yourself a favour and just have it regularly serviced.
-This will ensure that it’s running efficiently and in turn, your room or home will get colder faster, which means it’ll reduce electricity use!
+This will ensure that it’s running efficiently and in turn, your room or home will get colder faster, which means it’ll reduce your electricity use!
 Tada.
 Electricity saved.

 4. Invest in a plug-in timer switch

-Unlike the electricity-saving device that “claimed” to cut your electricity bills by 30%, this one’s a better and more realistic alternative.
-If you’ve got a kid who’s afraid of the dark (or if you’re afraid of the dark) and you can’t bear to switch off your small table lamp then here’s your new best friend – the Plug-In Timer Switch — a power saver device that allows for quick and easy automation of electrical appliances.
+Unlike the electricity-saving device that “claimed” to cut your energy bills by 30%, this one’s a better and more realistic alternative.
+If you have got a kid who is afraid of the dark (or if you’re afraid of the dark) and you can’t bear to switch off your small table lamp then here is your new best friend – the Plug-In Timer Switch — a power saver device that allows for quick and easy automation of electrical appliances.
 Get one (or more), set it up accordingly (if you’re going to sleep, and you’ve just turned your lamp on then set the timer to switch off in about an hour) – and BAM suddenly you’re being energy conscious!
-Look at you, saving money and the world.
+Look at you, saving energy, money and the world.

 5. Tips for the washing machine